Levonorgestrel (Oral route)

 This medicine comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Plan B® and Plan B® One-Step is available as an over-the-counter medicine for women 17 years of age and older, and is available only with a doctor's prescription for women younger than 17 years of age.
+Plan B® is available as an over-the-counter medicine for women 17 years of age and older, and is available only with a doctor's prescription for women younger than 17 years of age.
+Plan B One-Step® is available as an over-the-counter medicine for any woman of childbearing potential.

-If you vomit within 2 hours of taking this medicine, call your doctor right away.
+If you vomit within 2 hours after taking this medicine, call your doctor right away.
 Your doctor may prescribe another tablet for you.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.